FRC-Utilities/LibDS/README.md

 As with the original LibDS, protocols have access to the `DS_Config` to update the state of the LibDS.

-The base protocol is implemented in the [`DS_Protocol`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/DS_Objects.h#L42) structure.
+The base protocol is implemented in the [`DS_Protocol`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/DS_Protocol.h#L33) structure.

 ##### Sockets

 Instead of manually initializing a socket for each target, data direction and protocol type (UDP and TCP).
-The LibDS will use the [`DS_Socket`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/DS_Objects.h#L34) object to define ports, protocol type and remote targets.
+The LibDS will use the [`DS_Socket`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/DS_Socket.h#L56) object to define ports, protocol type and remote targets.

-I will write all the logic code in [`socket.c`](https://github.com/FRC-Utilities/LibDS-C/blob/master/src/socket.c), which will be in charge of managing the system sockets with the information given by a [`DS_Socket`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/DS_Objects.h#L34) object.
+All the logic code is in [`socket.c`](https://github.com/FRC-Utilities/LibDS-C/blob/master/src/socket.c), which will be in charge of managing the system sockets with the information given by a [`DS_Socket`](https://github.com/FRC-Utilities/LibDS-C/blob/master/include/DS_Socket.h#L56) object.